 A major source of information is from the older members of our community.
 The Heritage Group has collected the stories of family and social life in the book "Memories of Coleorton" which is still in print and available for sale - see the panel right or below.

 We also get enquiries from people who have been researching their family tree and discovered a Coleorton connection.
-We've had enquiries from Australia, New Zealand and Canada.
+We've had enquiries from Ireland, Australia, New Zealand and Canada.
 Their research is invaluable as they have a wider view and also some personal stories of their ancestor's lives after they left Coleorton.

-Families we have some research on include:
+Families we have some research and stories about include:

 Other extensive Coleorton families include: